jitsejan/jitsejan.com/content/2020-01-24_integrating-pyspark-notebook-with-s3.md

 ## Introduction

 In my post [Using Spark to read from S3](https://www.jitsejan.com/using-spark-to-read-from-s3.html) I explained how I was able to connect Spark to AWS S3 on a Ubuntu machine.
 Last week I was trying to connect to S3 again using Spark on my local machine, but I wasn't able to read data from our datalake.
 Our datalake is hosted in the  `eu-west-2` region which apparently requires you to specify the version of authentication.
-Instead of setting up the right environment on my machine and reconfigure everything, I chose to update the Docker image from my [notebook repo](https://github.com/jitsejan/notebooks) so I could test on my Mac before pushing it to my server.
+Instead of setting up the right environment on my machine and reconfigure everything, I chose to update the Docker image from my [notebook repo](https://github.com/jitsejan/notebooks) so I could test locally on my Mac before pushing it to my server.
 Instead of configuring both my local and remote environment I can simply spin up the Docker container and have two identical environments.

 ## Implementation

-Rather than providing the AWS credentials in the Spark config, I want to keep things simple and only have one credential file from where I will read the important information.
+Rather than providing the AWS credentials in the Spark config, I want to keep things simple and only have one credentials file from where I will read the important information.
 The contents of `~/.aws/credentials ` specify just one account in this example, but this is where I have specified all the different AWS accounts we are using.
 This file will be copied to the Docker container by mounting the local `aws` folder inside the Docker instance.

 ```ini
 [prod]